Have you heard of Indy Honor Flight?

-I learned this week that a volunteer slot fell through and I was offered an opportunity to be a Guardian!
-I gladly accepted and I am so excited!
+I learned this week that a volunteer slot fell through, and I was offered an opportunity to be a Guardian!
+So, of course, I gladly accepted, and I am so excited!

 This got real personal for me.
-As I think about Vietnam veterans, I’m reminded of my late father who served in the army at that time.
-I never got a chance to understand what he went through or the full scope of his military service.
+As I think about Vietnam veterans, I’m reminded of my late father, who served in the army at that time.
+But, unfortunately, I never got a chance to understand what he went through or the full scope of his military service.

 Indy Honor Flight rolls out the red carpet for our veterans.
 They do a huge meet and greet event on the Friday before the flight.
 Then on Saturday, we report at 4:15 and then have a full day ahead of us.

-Included in the Washington D.C. bus stops are Arlington Cemetery to watch the guard changing ceremony at the Tomb of the Unknown Soldier.
-We will also visit the World War II, Korean, Vietnam, and Lincoln Memorials and the bus tour includes Capitol Hill and the White House.
+The Washington D.C. bus stops are at Arlington Cemetery to watch the guard changing ceremony at the Tomb of the Unknown Soldier.
+We will also visit the World War II, Korean, Vietnam, and Lincoln Memorials, and the bus tour includes Capitol Hill and the White House.

 Even with all of that, I think the most exciting parts of the trip are after we leave Washington.

 I don’t want to spoil the surprise in case Bob is reading my post!
-Visit my Facebook group to hear about this truly special and emotional event that happens during the flight back.
-Trust me, it is going to be amazing!
+So visit my Facebook group to hear about this extraordinary and emotional event during the flight back.
+Trust me; it is going to be amazing!
 You won’t want to miss this!

 After we return to Indy, each veteran enters the auditorium, one at a time, as their name is announced.
 A crowd of more than 3,000 people welcomes them to banners, noisemakers, and cheers!